tsileo/blobstash/docs/lua.md

 // Output JSON (with the right Content-Type), the data must be a table (or use `json` module with write). jsonify(string)

-// Render execute a Go HTML template, data must be a table with string keys render(string, string) -> string

 // Return an error with the given status code and an optional error message error(int[, message])